Is Redeeming Airline Miles Taxable?

 is redeeming airlines miles taxable?

-Finally, don’t ignore a 1099-MISC if your credit card company or bank sends you one in the mail.
-If you don’t understand why you received the 1099, call your credit card company.
-Remember, the points can be taxable when you earn points simply for signing up and not for using the card.
-If it turns out to be legit, then report the income and pay the taxes.
-Following this procedure will help you prevent a small annoyance (potentially paying taxes on a few hundred extra dollars in income) into a much bigger problem (an omission that you have to explain later to the IRS during audit).
+If a bank or credit card issuer sends you a 1099, don’t just toss it in a drawer and forget about it.
+If you’re not sure why you got it, call the issuer.
+Sometimes it’s an error—other times, it’s legit, and you’ll need to report the income.
+Following this procedure will help you prevent a small annoyance (paying taxes on a few hundred extra dollars in income) from turning into a much bigger problem (an omission that you have to explain later to the IRS during audit).

 Share: